 What Information Does NIST 800-53 Protect?

 NIST 800-53 specifies privacy and security rules to safeguard information systems.
 The data on federal networks is diverse and may include sensitive material critical to the US government’s continued operation.
-It could also include sensitive information about users, such as personally identifiable information (PII), which is particularly important to protect.
+It could also contain sensitive information about users, such as personally identifiable information (PII), which is particularly important to protect.

 - Cloud computing platforms and services